 Just knowing how school policies have changed in the last few years, and parents are no longer allowed to bring homemade treats to their child’s class parties, is absolutely soul-crushing to me.

-One of the things I’ve looked forward to the most about having kids is spoiling the hell out of them with homemade baked goods, and that especially included baking dozens of cookies and cupcakes for them to share with their classmates.
+One of the things I’ve looked forward to the most about having kids is spoiling the hell out of them with homemade baked goods!
+That especially included baking dozens of cookies and cupcakes for them to share with their classmates.

 Now, I’ll have to bring in store-bought junk like every other parent.
 Booooring.